scopplestone/testing/docs/userguide/010_installation.md

 of required prerequisites, setting up MPI and HDF5.
 Please note that high-performance clusters usually have a module environment, where you have to load the appropriate modules instead of compiling them yourself.
 The module configuration for some of the clusters used by the research group are given in Chapter {ref}`080_cluster_guide:Cluster Guidelines`.
-In that case, you can jump directly to the description of the download and installation procedure of PICLas in Section {sec:download_source}.
+In that case, you can jump directly to the description of the download and installation procedure of PICLas in Section {ref}`sec:optaining-the-source`.

 ## Prerequisites
 **PICLas** has been tested on various Linux distributions.
 This includes Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, 20.04 LTS